choishingwan/PRS-Tutorial/docs/prsice.md

 Rscript PRSice.R ^
     --prsice PRSice_win64.exe ^
     --base Height.QC.gz ^
-    --target EUR ^
+    --target EUR.QC ^
-    --keep EUR.QC.rel.id ^
-    --extract EUR.QC.snplist ^
     --binary-target F ^
     --pheno EUR.height ^
     --cov EUR.cov ^
-    --base-maf MAF,0.05 ^
+    --base-maf MAF:0.05 ^
-    --base-info INFO,0.8 ^
+    --base-info INFO:0.8 ^
+    --stat OR ^
+    --or ^
     --out EUR
 ```

 This will automatically perform "high-resolution scoring" and generate the "best-fit" PRS (in **EUR.best**), with associated plots of the results.
 Users should read Section 4.6 of our paper to learn more about issues relating to overfitting in PRS analyses.

+??? note "Which P-value threshold generates the "best-fit" PRS?"
+    0.15

+??? note "How much phenotypic variation does the "best-fit" PRS explain?"
+    0.0495036